uvarc/rc-learning/content/notes/biopython/index.md

 handle = Entrez.esearch(db="protein", term = ["Homo sapiens[Orgn] AND pax6[Gene]"], usehistory="y")
 record = Entrez.read(handle)
 handle.close()
+# iterate over items
 for k,v in record.items():
     print (k,v)
 ```

 The search results is returned as a [dictionary](https://docs.python.org/3/tutorial/datastructures.html#dictionaries) and we can retrieve the list of unique IDs that match our query via `record["IdList"]`.

-**Note:** The `IdList` returned by `esearch` is limited top 20 hits by default.
+**Note:** The `IdList` returned by `esearch` is limited to the top 20 hits by default.
 There are two workarounds:
 1. Use the `retmax=<number>` keyword argument to increase the maximum number of retrieved records.
 The problem is you need to know what a reasonable number is.
 2. Or better, use the `usehistory='y'` keyword argument.
 This will save the search results on the remote server and provide `WebEnv` and `QueryKey` entries that can be used with the `eftech` function (see next section) to retrieve all search records (beyond the top 20).

-By default the returned IDs reflect the `GI` numbers.
-The `accession.version` numbers can be retrieved instead by passing `idtype='acc'` as an optional keyword argument to the `esearch` function.
-See the [Detailed documentation of the esearch function](https://www.ncbi.nlm.nih.gov/books/NBK25499/#chapter4.ESearch) here.
+By default the returned IDs reflect the __GI__ numbers.
+The __accession.version__ numbers can be retrieved instead by passing `idtype='acc'` as an optional keyword argument to the `esearch` function.
+See the [detailed documentation of the esearch function](https://www.ncbi.nlm.nih.gov/books/NBK25499/#chapter4.ESearch) here.

 **Download and save sequences as FASTA file:**